datalexum/knowlege_graphs_cms/README.md

 ## Description

-Experiments to explore the use of count min sketches for the cardinallity estimation of joins on knowelege graphs.
+Experiments to explore the use of count min sketches for the cardinallity estimation of joins on knoweledge graphs.

 ## Getting Started